coaxhappy/idetool/README.md

 btw, it was tested on vs 2015 enterprise version 14.0 update3 and vs 2017 enterprise versoin 15.9.10 only.

-The project used Telerik WPF Control, you'd better modify Hami.Common.IDE prject only if you don't have telerik license.
+The project uses Telerik WPF Control, you'd better modify Hami.Common.IDE project only if you don't have telerik license.